hoooknew/pancake-spotify-player/README.md

 - [ ] add the ability to skip to a new position in the track by clicking on the progress bar.

 - [x] Put an icon on the window.
-- [ ] Put the track picture in the background or make a larger layout that includes the
+- [ ] Put the track picture in the background or make a larger layout that includes the full image
+- [ ] Can I start spotify locally and play a playlist?
+How can I make sure the client is ready to play before I

+- [ ] change the dark theme to match the invert of the light theme
+- [ ] offer some other accent color choices under themes
+- [ ] replace the context menu settings with a dialog
+  - [ ] add some hotkeys for some settings?

 # Bugs
 - [x] change the artist and title clicks to mouse up so the drag to move can work on top of them.